ctrlaltdeleon/infinitygauntlet/technologies/python/README.md

 # PYTHON

-Contains all Python and the variance.
+Contains all Python exercises and the variance.